 PVC vs Ductile Iron (DI) Pressure Pipe for Water Mains

 During 60 years of sustained growth for PVC water pipe, iron pipe’s market share has decreased dramatically.
-The iron industry has reacted by negative attacks and by spreading misinformation about PVC pipe.
+The iron industry has reacted with negative attacks and by spreading misinformation about PVC pipe.
 We thought it was time to provide a more-balanced view.

 PVC vs PP: Not All Thermoplastics are the Same